featherweight-design/component-library/CONTRIBUTING.md

 - Rebase with `development`
 - Run `yarn release-beta` to update the package version for a beta release
 - Run `npm publish` to publish the `beta` version of your changes for testing (e.g. `@f-design/component-library@0.1.38-beta.0`)

+> _Note: The above two commands should only be run once you are done with your PR to avoid redundant beta release versions; There is no need to run these commands for documentation changes_

 - Push your changes to GitHub and open a new PR
 - Fill out any relevant sections in the PR Template and remove those that are unused
 - Run through the **"Sanity Checks"**